The Safe Hatch Initiative:

 .jpg)

-Working with Nicholas Gonzalez of Florida Environmental & Wildlife Management Services, and collaborating with Historic Virginia Key Beach Park, MORAES and Turtl Project plan to assess, survey, and analyze raccoon populations on Historic.
-Using the collected data from the surveying portion of the project, our team will determine if a percentage of raccoons from Historic Virginia Key will need to be relocated to alternative wildlife areas here in South Florida.
+With the help of Nicholas Gonzalez of Florida Environmental & Wildlife Management Services (FEWMS), and our project partner Historic Virginia Key Beach Park, MORAES and Turtl Project plan to assess, survey, and analyze raccoon populations on Historic Virginia Key Beach Park.
+Using the collected data from the surveying portion of the project, which will include wildlife camera deployment and footage analysis, our team will determine if a percentage of raccoons from Historic Virginia Key Beach Park will need to be relocated to alternative wildlife areas here in South Florida, such as the Miccosukee Indian Reservation located within the Everglades.

 How it Started